 In addition to Daniel Craig, a few actors are coming back from previous movies.
 Léa Seydoux will return as her SPECTRE character, psychologist Madeleine Swann.
 Ralph Fiennes, Ben Whishaw and Naomie Harris will get back into the MI6 offices to play M, Q and Moneypenny, respectively.
-Finally, Rory Kinnear is reportedly going to be seen again, as Bill Tanner, and Jeffrey Wright returns as Felix Leiter.
+Finally, Rory Kinnear will be seen again as Bill Tanner, and Jeffrey Wright returns as Felix Leiter.

 There will be a lot more BOND 25 news this year — check back with the AMC Scene for all of the details!